 If we cannot locate the UK material you have requested or provide it in a timely manner, we will automatically refer your request to Interlibrary Loan.

-- The service will not provide reproductions from material held in our Storage Facilities.
-All Storage reproductions are made free of charge to all library patrons and may be requested using the Storage Article Express Form, located under the Document Delivery Tab on the ILLiad Main Menu.
+The service will not provide reproductions from material held in our Storage Facilities.
+All Storage reproductions are made free of charge and may be requested using the Storage Article Express Form, located under the Document Delivery Tab on the ILLiad Main Menu.
 See the Storage Retrieval webpage for more information.

-Please send any questions or comments to Document Delivery.
+Please send any questions or comments to Cindy Parker.

-NOTE: This service is not offered to faculty/staff affiliated with the UK Medical Center or UK Law School.
-Patrons affiliated with the Medical Center may use the Medical Center Library Document Delivery Services.
+NOTE: This service is not offered to faculty/staff affiliated with the UK Law School.